 Strait of Belle Isle Marine Cable Crossing

-To connect the transmission line from Labrador to Newfoundland, a 35km marine cable crossing is being constructed across the Strait of Belle Isle, from Forteau Point, Labrador to Shoal Cove, on the island of Newfoundland.
+To connect the transmission line from Labrador to Newfoundland, a 35 km marine cable crossing was constructed across the Strait of Belle Isle, from Forteau Point, Labrador to Shoal Cove, Newfoundland.

-The marine cable crossing will include the installation and operation of three marine power cables along the seabed across the Strait of Belle Isle.
-Using horizontal directional drilling (HDD) technology, two drill rigs will bore three holes from the shoreline and out under the seabed on both sides of the Straits.
-Cables will be installed through the drilled holes, and placed along the sea floor by a cable installation vessel.
-The cables will then be covered by rock berms to protect against marine traffic and fishing activity.
+The marine cable crossing included the installation of three marine power cables along the seabed across the Strait of Belle Isle.
+Using horizontal directional drilling (HDD) technology, two drill rigs bore three holes from the shoreline and out under the seabed on both sides of the Straits.
+Cables were installed through the drilled holes, and placed along the sea floor by a cable installation vessel.

 Unlike most transmission lines in the province, the Labrador-Island Link will be a High Voltage direct current (HVdc) line, which is more effective for carrying large amounts of power over long distances as well as underwater.
 It will be converted to High Voltage alternating current (HVac) at the converter station in Soldiers Pond before being added to the provincial grid as power for homes and businesses.